Quentin Tarantino

 The success of 'Reservoir Dogs' marked the beginning of Tarantino's brilliant career

-The budget was tight in every aspect: actors appeared on screen in their own clothes, and the film was released with no advertising other than word of mouth.
+The budget was razor-thin: actors appeared on screen in their own clothes, and the film was released with zero advertising beyond word of mouth.
 Robert Kurtzman helped with makeup, working for free, and in gratitude, Tarantino became his co-author and helped develop the concept realized in "From Dusk Till Dawn" (1995).

 Tarantino in the movie 'From Dusk Till Dawn'